Online Reputation Management: 7 Social Media Myths

 • While a better reputation does not necessarily spell business growth, it certainly leans towards it.

-• Whether online or offline, your reputation is your most powerful asset, especially in today’s age of suspicion and distrust.
+• Whether online or offline your brand and personal reputation is your most powerful asset, in today’s age of suspicion and distrust.
 Put deliberate processes in place to build it, especially on social media where people are watching you.

 Cyber Crimes Are a Delicate Subject That Requires Utmost Care and Attention.